cdlib/candidate-exercise/README.md

 If you have questions, please don't hesitate to contact me at judy.dobry@ucop.edu.

-**Please leave yourself time to zip up your files and send them to me before 2 1/2 hours are up.**  (If you experience difficulties, please just email me.)
+**Please leave yourself time to get your files to me before 2 1/2 hours are up.** You can do this one of two ways:
+* Zip up the files and mail them to me at judy.dobry@ucop.edu.
+* Put them somewhere where I can easily download them.
+Good places include Google Drive, box.net or **your own** Github repository.
+Then send me an email letting me know where they are.

 ## Exercise
 This small application is the first attempt at a command-line service that retrieves information about an accordion inventory.
 This application can get a list of all the accordions available, or filter the list to see only accordions that match a specific criterion (tuning).